-A penalty under section 261(1) is charged when an employer has an overdue account of any type for 28 days or more.
-It applies to the outstanding balance until the overdue amount is paid in full.
-It is in addition to any penalty, interest or other charge that is imposed under this or other policies.
-The penalty may be imposed where an account has been overdue for less than 28 days if no initial penalty has been charged for the default under parts (a) or (b) of this policy.
+A penalty under section 261(1) is charged when an employer has an overdue account of any type beyond the stated due date.
+The penalty is a percentage rate, charged at the end of each month, on the outstanding balance of the initial amount, until that amount is paid in full.
+This penalty is in addition to any penalty, interest or other charge that is imposed by the Board.